GentlemansKiller/old-world-tasks-info/electronics.md

 	* [Quad vinyl formats (pretty much a required read)](https://en.wikipedia.org/wiki/Quadraphonic_sound#Matrix_vinyl_formats)
 	* [Bit of a normie ebay search, but a good go-to(classical quad vinyls)] (https://www.ebay.com/b/Symphony-Classical-Quadraphonic-Vinyl-Records/176985/bn_18793707)
 	* [Master list of all known quad 8 tracks](http://www.8-track-shack.com/blog/quadraphonic-8-track-tape-master-list-with-price-guide/)
-* Amps/Recievers:
-  * Pioneer QA-8000A Receiver
-  * Pioneer QA-800A Amplifier
-  * Sansui units (any I guess?)

-## Misc.
-* FM Transmittor from the 80s.
-Plug the 3.5mm into walkman or somesuch, and the FM transmittor on the other end will prodcast to your FM reciever.